 Charles Goodyear developed the process to produce rubber from trees in 1839.
-By 1880, Peru was exporting 8,000 tons of rubber annually and this number more than tripled by 1900.
+By 1880, Peru was exporting eight thousand tons of rubber annually, and this number more than tripled by 1900.
 The Rio Madre de Dios area acted as a primary source.
-The 1982 Werner Herzog film “Fitzcarraldo” is a fictional elaboration of the attempts of a Peruvian rubber baron, Carlos Fermi?n Fitzcarrald, to create a passage between two watersheds to allow easier water transport of rubber from the Madre de Dios area in 1890.
+The 1982 Werner Herzog film Fitzcarraldo is a fictional elaboration of the attempts of a Peruvian rubber baron, Carlos Fermín Fitzcarrald, to create a passage between two watersheds to allow easier water transport of rubber from the Madre de Dios area in 1890.
 As soon as 1915, however, competition from Southeast Asian sources led to the decline of rubber export from the Madre de Dios area.

 The River of the Mother of God is no longer such an “Unknown Place,” but for positive reasons Leopold could not predict.
 Rio Madre de Dios is today a highly research locale.
-Botanical publications from the area alone number 492, accomplished through approximately 50,000 plant collections since the late 1800s.12 Nigel Pitman’s recent study found a remarkable total of 2,202 publications have been written on the area in the past 450 years.13 After initial efforts by local Celestino Kalinowsky, Duke University professor John Terborgh has provided much of the scientific foundation for biodiversity assessment since 1973, working out of the Cocha Cashu Biological Station.14 Results of various studies are striking, leading to some to believe that the Rio Madre de Dios area may well harbor the highest species diversity on the planet.
+Botanical publications from the area alone number 492, accomplished through approximately fifty thousand plant collections since the late 1800s.
+Nigel Pitman’s recent study found a remarkable total of 2,202 publications have been written on the area in the past 450 years.
+After initial efforts by local Celestino Kalinowsky, Duke University professor John Terborgh has provided much of the scientific foundation for biodiversity assessment since 1973, working out of the Cocha Cashu Biological Station.
+Results of various studies are striking, leading to some to believe that the Rio Madre de Dios area may well harbor the highest species diversity on the planet.

-Flowering plant species in Manu National Park are believed to number from 5,000 to 15,000.
-The Park is roughly the size of the state of Connecticut, which by comparison has approximately 2,600 plant species.
-Manu hosts approximately 1,000 bird species and more than 200 mammal species (about half of which are bats).
-The only park in South America to rival these species numbers is Madidi National Park, just over the border in Bolivia.15
+Flowering plant species in Manu National Park are believed to number from five thousand to fifteen thousand.
+The park is roughly the size of the state of Connecticut, which by comparison has approximately 2,600 plant species.
+Manu hosts approximately one thousand bird species and more than two hundred mammal species (about half of which are bats).
+The only park in South America to rival these species numbers is Madidi National Park, just over the border in Bolivia.

 Unfortunately, one thing Leopold did predict accurately is the next chapter in the history of The River of the Mother of God.
 Again, at the time Leopold was promoting wilderness for its unique recreational value, and the second half of his essay is devoted to criticism of the transportation infrastructure that destroys this:

-Leopold in this passage is specifically referencing the forces at work in the forests of the US Southwest (and beyond).
-South America is in many respects going through the same expansion Leopold was critiquing that occurred in the US West in the 19th and early 20th century.
-Rondonia, Brazil was widely publicized in the 1980s as an example of westward expansion for settlers that destroyed the rainforest.
+Leopold in this passage is specifically referencing the forces at work in the forests of the U.S. Southwest (and beyond).
+South America is in many respects going through the same expansion Leopold was critiquing that occurred in the U.S. west in the nineteenth and early twentieth century.
+Rondonia, Brazil, was widely publicized in the 1980s as an example of westward expansion for settlers that destroyed the rainforest.
 Such large projects are less prevalent now, and indigenous areas have more political protection, but the continent is currently in the midst of its own “Good Roads Movement.”